BuildingSync/BuildingSync-gem/README.md

 # path/to/output_dir/scenario_name
 translator.write_osws

-# running the baseline simulation
-# path/to/output_dir/Baseline/in.osm
-translator.run_baseline_osm

 # run all simulations
 translator.run_osws

-# gather the results for all scenarios found in out_path
+# gather the results for all scenarios found in out_path,
+# such as annual and monthly data for different energy
+# sources (electricity, natural gas, etc.)
 translator.gather_results(out_path)

+# Add in UserDefinedFields, which contain information about the
+# OpenStudio model run
+translator.prepare_final_xml

 # write results to xml
 save_file = File.join(out_path, 'results.xml')